lambdacms/lambdacms/README.md

 *note that the arguments are given case sensative.
 Because packages and datatypes in Haskell always start with an uppercased character both arguments should always start uppercased.*

-After running the create script your new extension is ready to be isntalled, to install run:
+After running the create script your new extension is ready to be installed, to install run:

 ```bash
 cabal install